How to make the Hot Santa Hat Wreath Craft

 Starting With The Red Mesh

 Take the corner of the red mesh and bunch it up in your fingers.
 Then use a pipe cleaner to tie it to the top of the frame.
-(Where the pom would go.)
+(Where the pom-pom would go.)
+Leave the pipe cleaner hanging out to attach the pom-pom later.

 When the first roll of red mesh runs out tie it off to the frame with a pipe cleaner.